Jack Evans formed a consulting firm with a D.C. lobbyist, but what does it do?

 Evans has done outside work before.
 The longest standing member of the D.C.
 Council, chair of the Council’s finance and revenue committee and Chairman of the Washington Area Metropolitan Transportation Authority Board held a second job for decades as legal counsel at Patton Boggs and later at Manatt Phelps & Phillips, a pair of influential law firms that frequently represent companies with business before the Council.

 This latest venture seems to be a unique, perhaps downsized endeavor.
 Yet little is known.
-Online records do not specify what NSE Consulting LLC does, nor do they indicate whether it has clients and revenue.
+Online records do not specify what NSE Consulting LLC does, nor do they identify its clients.
 And for the moment, Evans is not saying either.